dcxSt/pfb-mod/README.md

 - Matplotlib

 ## Todo
+- [x] For each vital plot, find + manicure the script that generates it and link it in the caption
-- [ ] For each plot, find + manicure the script that generates it and link it in the caption
+- [ ] For other plots, find + manicure the script that generates it and link it in the caption
 - [ ] Write succinct article, skip derivations, present results cleanly and put derivatinos in the appendix.